WEHI-SODA-Hub/SODA-Classify-Preprocess-Data/README.md

-# MIBI Preprocess Data Pipeline
+# SODA-Classify-Preprocess-Data pipeline

-This Nextflow pipeline is a sub-pipeline in the MIBI suite.
-It is used to preprocess output QuPath data in preparation for XGBoost model training or application.
+This Nextflow pipeline is a sub-pipeline in the SODA-Classify suite for Spatial Proteomics.
+It is used to preprocess output QuPath data or cell marker measurements in tabular format in preparation for XGBoost model training or application.
 This README contains WEHI-specific as well as general usage instructions.

 ## Introduction